-- Redd distribution and fry emergence timing: - Juvenile SR fry are present and migrating downstream to rear. - Total SR juvenile passage for BY 2021 is 170,501 fish as of 3/25/2022 at RBDD. - Hatchery release (in-river and downstream): - See Table 4 - Distribution of natural SR: - o See Table 1. - Distribution of Feather River Fish Hatchery SR: - On 3/30/2022, a release 1,458,758 BY 2021 SR were released into the Feather River at Boyd's Pump and Gridley Boat Ramp.
+- Adult escapement estimate: Not available. - Redd distribution and fry emergence timing: - SR parr are present and migrating downstream. - Total SR juvenile passage for BY 2021 is 305,504 fish as of 5/6/2022 at RBDD. - Hatchery release (in-river and downstream): - o See Table 4 - Distribution of natural SR: - See Table 1. - Distribution of Feather River Fish Hatchery SR: - On 3/30/2022, a release 1,458,758 BY 2021 SR were released into the Feather River at Boyd's Pump and Gridley Boat Ramp.
 50% of these SR were ad-clipped and coded wired tagged and tracked as a surrogate release group for the SWP's ITP COA 8.6.4 SR Hatchery Surrogate Loss Threshold.
-These SR are being seen in the real-time monitoring sites in the Lower Sacramento RST and the Lower Feather River RST.
+These SR have been seen in the real-time monitoring sites in the Lower Sacramento RST and the Lower Feather River RST.
+Due to only 50% of these SR being marked, SaMT also predicts that many of the natural-origin SR that are being detected in real-time monitoring and at the salvage facilities are from this hatchery release group.
+Since flows on the Sacramento River have been low and there have not been rain events to push this release group out, SaMT estimates that these fish are still in the system and have not exited the Delta.